adriansteffan/kelloggs-football-oracle/README.md

 1. Rename ```.env_template``` to ```.env```
 2. Use your favorite search engine to find a fitting raffle (any Kellogg's Football raffle running from 08.03.21 to 07.09.21 will do) and set the ``URL`` variable (leaving out the part after the tld).

+(Note that for reasons, this online raffle has opening hours.
+Therefore, this script only works from 9.00 to 17.00 CEST)

 ### Deployment